 The Cardinals senior-heavy roster operated without their main star, five-time All-MAC selection Justin Hall.
-Hall was a catch away from becoming the standalone leader for most consecutive games with a reception in college football history, but an injury kept him sidelined from attaining that feat in Alabama.
+Hall was a catch away from becoming the standalone leader for most consecutive games with a reception in college football history, but an injury kept him sidelined from attaining that feat in Montgomery.
 Even without the FBS active leader in receptions, Ball State managed to jump-start the passing attack early.
 Longtime quarterback Drew Plitt opened his final game with a 56-yard touchdown pass to Jayshon Jackson to hand the Cardinals an early 7-0 advantage.

 Ball State’s edge didn’t last long.
 Georgia State instantly responded with an 18-yard touchdown pass to tight end Aubry Payne, his first of two scores on the afternoon.
 After providing the tying score, the Panthers regained control through a potent defensive effort.
 Pressure in the trenches was a deciding factor, as Georgia State recorded four sacks compared to Ball State’s zero.
 The most notable sack transpired when Georgia State spun around Plitt in the backfield and the bar jarred loose in the first quarter.
 Defensive end Javon Denis scooped up the pigskin for a 37-yard uncontested trot to the end zone.